laninsky/UCE_processing_steps/README.md

 for i in *; do gzip $i/*; done
 ```

 After this, the first thing I do is rename all the files to lower case for the sample names, as this causes issues when converting files to phylip.
 I conduct the intialsteps on our local linux computers (e.g. the complabs).
 Things that need to be in paths: Phyluce needs to be in python path, raxml needs to be in path.
-For instructions on how to do this on previous Phyluce versions, please see Carl's github.
-I've got instructions for using Ph

 #Assembly
 Running trinity assemblies using Phyluce 1.5 (http://phyluce.readthedocs.io/en/latest/assembly.html)